vygr/C-PCB/README.md

 ### PADS : ([PAD ...])

 Represents all the electrically connected component pads of a track.
+A padstack should be grouped together rather than being spread throughout the pads data.
+This is because the router looks for a sequence of pads with matching x and y position and uses the z min and max to create grid deformation information for neck down.

 ### TRACK : (string:id double:track_radius double:via_radius double:track_gap PADS PATHS)